 Thanks Natasha, I think Ina is just the best!

-I really love this and make it sometimes, thanks for sharing
+I really love this and make it often, thanks for sharing

 This recipe looks great!
 I’m having a book club this Sunday for the book The Nightingale which takes place in France during WW2.
 Can I make this 2 days ahead as written and then reheat?
 Thank You!